 - 6,000 Hyatt Gold Passport points

 My out-of-pocket cost was around $400, which consisted mostly of cab and bus fares, tips, and the occasional meal or expense that I couldn’t pay with a credit card.
 This was mostly in Calais, where taxis didn’t accepted credit cards and I needed cash for some incidentals and the daily 2 Euro roundtrip bus fare.
 Along the way, I also took some Uber rides, which I off-set with miles from my Discover It Miles Card.

 For travel purchases over $100, I used miles from three different Barclay Arrival Plus World Elite Mastercards.
 I have my own card and I’m an authorized user on my dad and brother’s accounts.
 I’m regularly generating miles across all three cards, which I used to cover hotel stays and award taxes.
 I don’t like to wipe out a single account balance, so it was preferable for me to pull miles from all three Arrival accounts and still maintain decent balances across the board.

-I probably could have saved more cash and miles if I had booked this trip in advance, but I think I did pretty well considering the time crunch and the fact that I was able to keep my travel plans flexible and make some big changes in the beginning (i.e. abandoning Thessaloniki and heading to Calais instead).
-It was a slightly stressful trip in the beginning and I thought of throwing in the towel, but I’m really glad I stuck it out.
+I probably could have saved more cash and miles if I had booked this trip in advance.
+However, I think I did pretty well considering the time crunch and the fact that I was able to keep my travel plans flexible and make some big changes in the beginning (i.e. abandoning Thessaloniki and heading to Calais instead).
+It was a slightly stressful trip in the beginning, but I’m really glad I stuck it out.

 It wasn’t all work.
 I got to visit my cousins in London after not seeing them for six years, took a scenic train ride through the French countryside, had fun exploring Calais, and met some really great people.
 The disappointing part of the trip was finding out a few days after returning home that the police had raided the Calais Jungle camp, shut down all the businesses, confiscated the merchandise, and arrested the owners.
 The raid included the Jungle Books Kids Restaurant, where unaccompanied minors were served hot meals free of charge.